 This Statement has been approved on behalf of Sunshine A by the Corporate Responsibility Committee of the PVH Corp.
 Board of Directors, the principal governing body of the ultimate parent of Sunshine A, and the undersigned is an authorized officer and director of PVH Corp.
 This Statement was prepared in consultation with Sunshine A, including by making Sunshine A aware of its preparation, and providing Sunshine A with an opportunity to participate therein.

-DocuSigned by: Stefan Larsson

-B0F786FFAC3449C...
 Stefan Larsson

+Stefan Larsson

 Director & Chief Executive Officer PVH Corp.

-July 7, 2022
+July 12, 2023